Locations:

 • What can I do to prepare myself for treatment?

-• What supports and resources are available to me?
+• What support and resources are available to me?

-There’s no need to ask everything all at once — and your care team likely won’t have all the answers upfront anyway.
+Again, there’s no need to ask everything all at once — and your care team likely won’t have all the answers up front anyway.
 Take time to process things and keep a list of questions to ask along the way.

 Keep the lines of communication open